Dhi13man/spring-multi-data-source/README.md

   the `dataSourceConfigs` attribute of `@EnableMultiDataSourceConfig`.

 - It has the following attributes:
     - `dataSourceName`: The name of the data source.
-It is used to generate the date source beans and to name the generated classes, packages, and property paths for the data source properties.
+It is used to generate the data source beans and to name the generated classes, packages, and property paths for the data source properties.
     - `isPrimary`: Whether the data source is the primary data source.
 If this is set to `true`, the generated beans for this data source will be annotated with `@Primary`.
 Hence this should be set to `true` for only one data source.
+The primary data source will be able to access every repository other than the repositories generated for the secondary data sources.
     - `dataSourceClassPropertiesPath`: The path of the data source class properties in the application properties.
 Eg. `spring.datasource.hikari` for Hikari data sources.
     - `hibernateBeanContainerPropertyPath`: The path of the Hibernate bean container property in